zivalee/Python-Scraping-Practice/README.md

 # Python-Scraping-Practice
-Just some practice code for scraping
+Just some python practice code for scraping